-The elected Executive Committee of Beds BKA, acting as Trustees of the Charity, takes an overview of Health and Safety topics including the formulation of this policy.
+Trustees of the Association take an overview of Health and Safety topics including the formulation of this policy.

 All members of the Association have a duty of care to prevent harm to themselves and others, and to comply with this Health and Safety Policy.

 Beds BKA is committed to the anticipation, identification and elimination of hazards, in order to reduce the risk of accidents or incidents of any kind that might affect members, their families, neighbours or members of the public.